NilFoundation/crypto3/docs/examples.md

 Marshalling library.
 For proper and full tutorial please refer to proper documentation.

 ## Defining fields_type
-Almost every field definition class receives its base class as a template parameter.
+Almost every field definition type receives its base class as a template parameter.
 This base class is expected to be a variant of **nil::marshalling::field_type** with endian information.
 ```cpp